 Many of these longer-term drivers of dollar strength appear to be reversing.
 Global central banks are catching up with the Fed’s rate hike regime just as traders anticipate an end to this cycle and the potential for U.S. rate cuts a few quarters out.
 We believe this will act to erase the interest rate differential that has driven the dollar higher.

 Meanwhile, the recent standoff over increasing the U.S. debt ceiling has shone a spotlight on the country’s budget deficits.
-Even the country’s changing terms of trade provide a headwind as U.S. consumers pivot from spending on cheaper imported goods in favor of more expensive services.
+Even the country’s changing terms of trade provide a headwind as U.S. consumers pivot from spending on cheaper imported goods in favour of more expensive services.

 We are not suggesting that the start of a dollar bear cycle means its role as a reserve currency is under threat (see our April 2022 commentary from the Global Insight Weekly).
 But we do expect increasing diversification of investment assets out of the dollar as the cycle progresses.